 Why are Lugia prices taking flight?

-- This Neo Genesis Lugia card is simply beautiful.
+- The Neo Genesis Lugia card is simply beautiful.
 And it looks even more incredible in real life.
 Especially if you can find one with a “swirl” pattern in the holographic background (see image above).
 Some collector’s specifically look for the swirl in the holo, which is totally random amongst Pokemon cards.
 This Lugia card is also the holy grail for many collectors, and preferred over Charizard.
 But why?
 Let’s dive deeper.

 3. Lugia starred in the 2nd Pokemon Movie – Pokemon The Movie 2000.
 This Lugia movie made over $130 million dollars at the box office.
 Charizard has been in several movies, but has not been the subject, or the star.
 Though I loved the Charizard scene in Detective Pikachu.